vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 In the early afternoon I went to downtown Berkeley.
 I first completed grocery shopping at Trader Joe's.
 I checked out around 1:05 PM.
 I then went to Udupi Palace and ordered a spinach masala dosa.

+## Tuesday April 13

+In the evening, around 5:16 PM to 5:40 PM, I made a trip to Bangkok Thai Cuisine to get a yellow curry with tofu, along with rice.
+I exited the restaurant at 5:30 PM.